QoS Traffic Policing

-Stingray SG allows limiting the bandwidth for the user (within the tariff plan) and prioritizing traffic within this bandwidth.
-These features enable Stingray SG to provide a high quality of service for the most demanded applications, — even if the same IP address is assigned to several users, one of which loads the channel unevenly (for example, by running a torrent client).
-Setting high priority to sensitive services like streaming video, IP telephony, IPTV ensures their stable operation and high quality.
+Stingray SG allows to limit the bandwidth for the user (within the tariff plan) and to prioritize traffic within this bandwidth.
+This allows providing high quality of service for the most demanded applications - even if the same IP address is assigned to several users, one of which loads the channel unevenly (for example, by running a torrent client).
+Assigning high priority to sensitive services like streaming video, IP telephony, IPTV ensures their stable operation and high quality.

 Uplink Expenses Decreasing and QoE Increasing

-Purchasing additional UPLINK speed during peak hours can be avoided thanks to the QoS function's ability to assign a lower priority for background applications (torrents, file downloads, updates, etc.) and a higher priority for online video, web browsing, or online games.
-Therefore during peak hours, the user will not notice quality deterioration, and network will not exceed the UPLINK speed.
+To avoid purchasing additional UPLINK speed during the peak hours, QoS function assigns lower priority to background applications (torrents, file downloads, updates, etc.) and higher priority to online video, web browsing or online games.
+So during peak hours the user will not notice quality deterioration, and the UPLINK speed will not be exceeded.

 Channel’s Upper Limit Control

-Stingray Service Gateway allows monitoring the channel's upper limit.
-When a user approaches this limit, the service prioritizes traffic by protocols and directions: Stingray SG forces low-priority traffic out of high bandwidth favouring high priority traffic instead
+Stingray Service Gateway allows monitoring the channel’s upper limit.
+When a user approaches this limit, the service prioritizes traffic by protocols and directions - for low-priority traffic forced out of bandwidth in favour of high priority one.

 - Load-resistant and always available network